ONGC Videsh mulls oil-for-debt deal to fund Mozambique buy

 Parent firm ONGC, India's largest oil and gas exploration company, is forced to provide a hefty discount on oil sales to India's state refiners, which sell fuel at low prices fixed by the government.

-In June, ONGC together with Oil India (OILI.NS) acquired a 10 percent stake in a deepwater gas field in Mozambique's Rovuma basin from Videocon (VEDI.NS) for $2.48 billion.
+In June, ONGC together with Oil India acquired a 10 percent stake in a deepwater gas field in Mozambique's Rovuma basin from Videocon for $2.48 billion.

 The field has the potential to become one of the world's largest hubs for production of liquefied natural gas (LNG), the companies have said, and has helped boost Mozambique's gas reserves to around 150 trillion cubic feet.